International Songwriters Association (ISA) Songs And Songwriting • Starting Your Own Band

 And so it was that a few hours later, I found myself up on a stage at a major charity event alongside about ten other acts ranging from a comedian to a troupe of Irish traditional dancers - facing an audience of 700 adults, at least a few of whom (one presumes) must have been expecting the quartet's usual piano-led repertoire of Duke Ellington, Fats Waller, Errol Garner and all that jazz.

-Problem was - I didn't know any of that jazz so instead, they ended up with a dose of "Bad Penny Blues", followed by a bit of Fats Domino (sans vocal), a second bit of Fats Domino (also sans vocal), and for good measure, "Bad Penny Blues" all over again.
+Problem was - I didn't know all that jazz.
+In fact I didn't know any of that jazz - so instead, they ended up with a dose of "Bad Penny Blues", followed by a bit of Fats Domino (sans vocal), a second bit of Fats Domino (also sans vocal), and for good measure, "Bad Penny Blues" all over again.
 But this time louder.
-And with a lot more confidence.
+And played with a lot more confidence.

 Sounds a bit naff, but rock and roll had just barely started, and so to everybody's astonishment, the audience actually clapped!
 They even demanded an encore!
 And I got to take a bow!

-Sadly, the next day, Charlie - the "proper pianist" - returned to the fold, and I was unceremoniously shown the door.
+Sadly, the band were not impressed.
+Rock and Roll was vulgar.
+I had destroyed their reputation for taste and excellence.
+And so the next day, Charlie - the "proper pianist" - returned to the fold, and I was unceremoniously shown the door.

 But hey, twenty odd bands ago - for 15 glorious minutes - I was as close as I would ever get to being a star.